dotnet/fsharp/DEVGUIDE.md

 At time of writing, the Visual F# IDE Tools can only be installed into the latest Visual Studio 2017 RC releases.
 The new builds of the Visual F# IDE Tools can no longer be installed into Visual Studio 2015.

-You can install Visual Studio 2017 RC from https://www.visualstudio.com/vs/visual-studio-2017-rc/#downloadvs.
+You can install Visual Studio 2017 from https://www.visualstudio.com/downloads/.

 **Note:** This step will install a VSIX extension into Visual Studio "Next" that changes the Visual F# IDE Tools components installed in that VS installation.
 You can revert this step by disabling or uninstalling the addin.